 - Maintenance records showing prior problems or the lack of maintenance

 This evidence can help you and your personal injury lawyer prove that a driver was driving erratically, was distracted or fatigued, that his truck was not maintained or inspected properly, or other reasons why the truck driver and his company are at fault.

 Berenson Injury Law is here to help you if you have been injured in a truck accident.

-Berenson Injury Law specializes in only one area of the law: helping people who have been injured in car and truck crashes.
+Berenson Injury Law specializes in one area of the law: helping people who have been injured in crashes.
 We have been handling a wide range of truck accident cases for nearly four decades.